 Another historic American brand, Converse is best known for a shoe it first produced near 100 years ago; the Chuck Taylor All-Star.
 Originally designed as a basketball shoe, Chucks have been adopted by countless subcultures and style tribes thanks to its simple design and affordability, consisting of a canvas upper attached to a rubber sole.
 Punks, skaters, graffiti writers, rockers, normies and more have adopted Converse shoes into their uniform, while contemporary collaborations with labels like Maison Margiela, Comme des Garçons and Virgil Abloh’s Off-White have reaffirmed the humble Converse canvas sneaker as a hallmark of American style and culture.

 Another iconic American brand, GAP has played a huge part in the identity of twentieth century America.
 Founded in San Francisco in 1969, it was perfectly positioned to be adopted into the emergent counter-cultures and movements sprouting up across the west coast in the decade that followed, while the rise of casual fashion throughout the ‘80s and ‘90s created a space where GAP’s accessible, affordable and unimposing clothes were destined for success.
 No matter who you are, where you’re from or what you do, you’ve probably owned something from the GAP.
+Ye's creative direction and influence have recently pushed GAP into the cultural zeitgeist.

 Noah might be one of the youngest labels in this list, but the brand’s aesthetic and ideological roots are arguably some of the richest.
 Founded by former Creative Director of Supreme, Brendon Babenzien, Noah is a New York fashion brand that takes inspiration from the classic east coast styles and cultures in which Babenzien was born and raised; specifically, Rhode Island prep and nautical cultures.
 As a result, Noah features a heavy blend of rowing, sailing, rugby, jogging and ivy styles, mixed up with the punk, reggae and hip-hop subcultures that adopted these styles and turned them into their own stylistic expression.
 Babenzien has also committed his brand to ethical and sustainable production, producing as much product within the continent as possible, as well as supporting numerous political causes such as the ACLU, Black Lives Matter and Breast Cancer Prevention Partners.